BUTLER, SALENA ZITO & THE SHOT THAT CHANGED AN ELECTION

 They both were men of the people, if you will.

-And so I wanted to go back for a minute and just ask you, how did your relationship with President Trump come of to be?
+And so I wanted to go back for a minute and just ask you, how did your relationship with President Trump come to be?

-Like, where did this I need to know the origins, you know, a little bit of where this all came from.
+Like, where did this, I need to know the origins, you know, a little bit of where this all came from.

-Well, you know, uh, if people have not read me before or heard me before, I'm based in Western Pennsylvania.
+Well, you know, if people have not read me before or heard me before, I'm based in Western Pennsylvania.

-And and I've always zigged where everyone zagged.
+And I've always zigged where everyone zagged.

 I understood for a while that this conservative populist coalition was forming.

-Of of Ohio, just how these states were changing, it was very granular beginning in 2006, but something definitely was happening.
+It was very granular beginning in 2006, but something definitely was happening.

 And so David is the one that kept giving him my stories and trying to convince him to do a sit-down.

-Now, at the time, I did my first sit-down with him, I was a local reporter for the Pittsburgh Tribune Review.
+Now, at the time, when I did my first sit-down with him, I was a local reporter for the Pittsburgh Tribune Review.

-Uh, they had urged people to take the buyout.
+They had urged people to take the buyout.

-There was there was that hint that boy, you should you should really take that.
+There was, there was that hint that, boy, you should, you should really take that.

 Oh, trust me, I'm in one right now.

-Um, and and so I'm walking out and I get a call from David Urban.
+And so I'm walking out and I get a call from David Urban.

-He goes, Hey Selena, you have an interview with Donald Trump in two days.
+He goes, hey, Selena, you have an interview with Donald Trump in two days.

-And I was like, Oh, that's awesome.
+And I was like, oh, that's awesome.

-And they're like, no, we're not interested.
+I went to the New York Times and they're like, no, we're not interested.

 And I called, was it Daily Beast?

-I called a whole bunch of them.
+I caught a whole bunch of them.

 It's like a cold call.

-It's like Glenn Gary Glenn Ross.
+It's like Glen Gary, Glen Ross.

-Of all places, all places.
+Of all places.

-I think I got paid 200 for that job.
+I think I got paid $200 for that job.

 It was two things happened in that interview that I think started our mutual respect for each other.

-Um I saw for him, it was at a Marcella Shale coalition convention in Pittsburgh, and he was not that interested in the suits that were attending.
+And he was not that interested in the suits that were attending.

 He was very interested in the people that put the event together.

-So after we do the interview, and it was in that interview that I said to him, you know, voters take you seriously, but they don't take everything that you say literally.
+And it was in that interview that I said to him, you know, voters take you seriously, but they don't take everything that you say literally.

 But what happened in that moment is he's like, come on, take a walk with me after the interview.